finnbar/ALTANTIS/README.md

 - [ ] Mechanical resources (e.g. currency).
 - [ ] Control commands run in team channels default to affecting that team.
 - [ ] Control alerts, which inform control about events such as: puzzle fails, treasure pickup, sub damage.
+- [ ] NPCs/Structures, which can take damage etc.